header mobile logo

 Ipsen is here to help.
 Request to have a representative contact you.

-*Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Soft Tissue Sarcoma V.3.2023. © National Comprehensive Cancer Network, Inc. 2023.
+*Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Soft Tissue Sarcoma V.4.2024. © National Comprehensive Cancer Network, Inc. 2024.
 All rights reserved.
-Accessed January 5, 2024.
+Accessed February 03, 2025.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
 NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.

 • Secondary Malignancies